Carteret Islands: Climate justice

 The Carteret Islands are being disproportionately impacted by climate change.
 While the Carteret Islanders have had little impact on climate change, their lives and home are being destroyed as a result.

 Large greenhouse gas emitters like the Panguna mine have immense impacts on climate change.
 They take natural resources from land they are not native to for consumption and economic profit, but do not consider the impact it has on residents and surrounding environments.
 The careless consumption accelerates climate change, which has destroyed the ability to live on the Carteret islands and forced the islanders to make decision to relocate from their homes.
 The mines also imposed additional challenges on the Carterets by creating conflict in surrounding areas which makes it more complicated to find a safe place to move their community to.

 It was widely reported in November 2005 that the islands have progressively become uninhabitable, with an incorrect estimate of their total submersion by 2015.
 The islanders have built a sea wall and are planting mangroves to mitigate rising sea levels.
 However, storm surges and high tides continue to wash away homes, destroy vegetable gardens and contaminate fresh water supplies.
 The natural tree cover on the island is also being impacted by the incursion of saltwater contamination of the freshwater table.

-Paul Tobasi, the atoll’s district manager with Papua New Guinea's Bougainville province and many other environmental groups have suggested that the flooding is the result of sea level rise associated with global warming.
+Paul Tobasi, the atoll's district manager with Papua New Guinea's Bougainville province and many other environmental groups have suggested that the flooding is the result of sea level rise associated with global warming.
 He also stated that small storm surges were becoming more frequent.
 During the storm surges water has been flowing into the farm land on the island and destroying their crops for the season.
 Access to clean water and food is a basic human right that is currently being denied to the people on the Carteret Islands.

 The government has put minimal effort into helping the community.
-They send a emergency shipments of rice, but it is not enough to sustain the islanders for very long, so their health is diminishing.
+They send an emergency shipments of rice, but it is not enough to sustain the islanders for very long, so their health is diminishing.
 The money the government has spent on rice could buy the islanders over 300 hectares, 740 acres of land in Bougainville that could be used to settle hundreds of families.
 However, the government does not have any strategic plan in dealing with climate change refugees like the Carteret Islanders.

 Those convinced the islands are sinking, not the sea-level rising, also propose that "Some depletion of the fresh water aquifer may also contribute to the sinking," but do not explain how depletion of the fresh water aquifer could be significant on an island that is no more than 1.5 m higher than sea-level.
 According to some natural scientists, "The region is also tectonically active and subsiding land is a real possibility."
 However, The Carteret Islands lie on the Pacific Plate, lying east of and above where the Solomon Sea plate is subducting underneath it.